JacksonBurns/fastprop/README.md

     - Enable/Disable dropping of co-linear descriptors (disabled by default; improves speed but typically decreases accuracy)
     - _not configurable_: `fastprop` will always drop columns with no values and impute missing values with the mean per-column
  3. Training
-    - Number of interaction layers (default 2; must be a positive integer)
-    - Dropout rate between interaction layers (default 0.2; must be a float between 0 and 1)
     - Number of FNN layers (default 3; repeated fully connected layers of hidden size)

     _generic NN training parameters_